jia-wei-zheng/ProbCost/README.md

 The *example.py* file shows a first starting example.

-We provide two simple process model with 3 activities in `pnml` file format, one of which is a branch process model:
+We provide two simple process model with 3 activities in `pnml` file format, one of which is a branching process model:

 ![branch](./img/branch.png)